htwilson/networkscripts/README.txt

 Contents
     junos_test_script_v2.py
-        The script that automates some testing procedures for these juniper devices
+        The script that automates some testing procedures for Juniper EX3300 and QFX5100.

 Notes
     Sometimes the device will log itself out, the script cannot handle this bug.